Unit at a glance

 Discuss the separation of powers under the Constitution using Fact Sheet – Separation of Powers: Parliament, Executive and Judiciary.
 Show students the Kidsview interactive ‘Playing Fair’.
-Ask students to complete the relevant section of Worksheet 1.
+Ask students to complete the relevant section on page 1 of Worksheet 1.

 - Roles of the houses of Parliament

 Watch the videos The House of Representatives and The Senate.
 Discuss the composition and roles of Parliament using the Fact Sheet – Parliament.
-Ask students to complete the relevant section of Worksheet 1.
+Ask students to complete the relevant section on page 1 of Worksheet 1.

 - Division of powers (levels of government)

 Watch the video Three levels of government.
 Discuss the division of powers (levels of government) under the Constitution using Fact Sheet – Three Levels of Law-Making.
-Ask students to complete the relevant section of Worksheet 1.
+Ask students to complete the relevant section on page 1 of Worksheet 1.

 - Students can research the answers to the rest of Worksheet 1 using the Fact Sheet – Australian Constitution.

-Divide the class into six small groups of three to five students.
+Divide the class into eight small groups of three to four students.
 Distribute and discuss assessment task and rubric, outlining expectations and presentation time limits.
-Six scenarios have been provided which relate to the three curriculum topics below.

 - Scenarios 1 and 2: